gsam95/gsam95/AgentTech/AgentCreation/ComparativeAnalysis.md

 ## Comparative Analysis of LLMs for Portfolio Rebalancing

-This section presents a comparative analysis of different Large Language Models (LLMs) used in our AI financial portfolio rebalancer.
-We evaluated OpenAI GPT-4, Groq LLaMA3-8B, and Groq LLaMA3-70B across various portfolio scenarios, measuring response accuracy, latency, tool selection efficiency, and the quality of financial advice.
+This section presents a comparative analysis of different Large Language Models (LLMs) used in the AI financial portfolio rebalancer.
+I evaluated OpenAI GPT-4, Groq LLaMA3-8B, and Groq LLaMA3-70B across various portfolio scenarios, measuring response accuracy, latency, tool selection efficiency, and the quality of financial advice.

 For each test, the LLM was given a portfolio and asked to provide rebalancing recommendations.

 ### Test Methodology

-We used the LLMs (OpenAI GPT4, Groq LLaMA3-8B, Groq LLaMA3-70B) in various portfolios, and recorded key metrics.
+I used the LLMs (OpenAI GPT4, Groq LLaMA3-8B, Groq LLaMA3-70B) in various portfolios, and recorded key metrics.
 A summary of each follows:

 ### Performance Summary